simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 09 VectorStore.md

 1. Organize your imports, save your work.

 ---
-**Part 3 - Define a ProductDao Bean**
+**Part 3 - Define a ProductDaoImpl Bean**

-Next we will focus on a `ProductDao` Bean.
+Next we will focus on a `ProductDaoImpl` Bean.
 This bean will be used to populate and search the Vector Store.

-8. Open `src/main/java/com.example.dao.ProductDao.java`
+8. Open `src/main/java/com.example.dao.ProductDaoImpl.java`

 1. **TODO-03:** Use a stereotype annotation to mark this DAO as a Spring bean.
+Alter the class to implement the `ProductDao` interface.

     ```
     @Repository
-    public class ProductDao {
+    public class ProductDaoImpl implements ProductDao {
     ```

 1. **TODO-04**: Within the class, define a member variable of type `VectorStore` and `@Autowire` it.